RyanMcG/incise/README.md

 #### Two step parsing

-Incise parsers must satisfy the following criteria:
+Parsers must satisfy the following criteria:

 * Take a single file (i.e a `java.io.File` instance)
 * Return a delay or [thunk][] (a parameterless function) which when invoked